osg-htc/osg-htc.github.io/_posts/2017-02-10-free-supercomputing.md

 ---
-title:Free Supercomputing for Research: Scott Cole introduces you to OSG date:2017-02-10 12:00:00 -0600
+title: Free Supercomputing for Research: Scott Cole introduces you to OSG
+date: 2017-02-10 12:00:00 -0600
 ---
 Scott Cole, a neuroscience PhD student at University of California San Diego, wrote an article which appeared in PythonWeekly that details how to get up and running on Open Science Grid.
 “I was starting to run into computational limitations in my neuroscience research, but I didn’t have any experience speeding up my work with something like high throughput computing,” said Cole.
 When Cole saw that there was an opportunity at the OSG User School to learn how to use OSG and the free access to resources it provides, he jumped on it.